Back

 Apectodinium parvum

-Originally Wetzeliella, subsequently Wetzeliella subgen.
-Apectodinium, thirdly (and now) Apectodinium.
+Originally Wetzeliella, subsequently Wetzeliella subgenus Apectodinium, thirdly (and now) Apectodinium.

-Costa and Downie, 1976, transferred this species to Wetzeliella subgen.
-Apectodinium.
+Costa and Downie (1976, p.609) assigned this species to Wetzeliella subgenus Apectodinium.

 Locus typicus: Hildesheim, Germany